Scalar Cosmological Perturbations from Quantum Entanglement within Lorentzian Quantum Gravity

-where $\mathcal{H} = a'/a$ is the Hubble parameter and $\bar{\pi}_\mf$ is the background contribution of the canonical conjugate of the scalar field, defined in Eq.~\eqref{eq:clasical mm def}.
+where $\Hubble = a'/a$ is the Hubble parameter {in harmonic coordinates} and $\bar{\pi}_\mf$ is the background contribution of the canonical conjugate of the scalar field, defined in Eq.~\eqref{eq:clasical mm def}.
 Introducing the background volume $\bar{V} = a^3$, the geometric equations can be recast to

 To derive perturbed volume equations from GR, we consider in the following first-order scalar perturbations of the FLRW metric.
 Using the background harmonic gauge condition, the line element is given by